inspire-1a03/pip-2021/tableau2.md

 1. From the top menu, go to ```Format > Title and Caption``` to add a title and a caption (if desired)
 1. From the top menu, go to```Format > Font``` to adjust font size and type.
 Click through the ```Fields``` list and set the font characteristics (if desired).

+### Create, publish, embed your dashboard.
+- Follow the guidance from [lesson 1](tableau1) to turn your chart into a published dashboard and embed it into your project website.

+## 4. Compare mobility trends between Ontario counties/municipalities
+We'll again tackle a question that was originally addressed using Google Sheets in the [Extra Stuff](google-sheets4) section of Exercise 1:

+> Q: How has travel to parks changed over time in Ontario's counties/municipalities?

+For this example, you can use the instruction provided above to get you most of the way.
+Just make note of a couple of things:
+- You'll be using ```Parks Percent Change From Baseline``` instead of ```Retail And Recreation Percent Change From Baseline``` for **Rows**
+- You'll want to drag ```Sub Region 2``` into the **Marks** pane.
+- You'll want to filter ```Sub Region 1``` to include Ontario only.
+- The ```Null``` time series is the Ontario average.
+- There are way too many counties/municipalities to explore at once!
+Narrow this down to only a few by applying a Filter on ```Sub Region 2``` in the **Marks** pane.